 - 1. Annual voluntary permanent (year-round) staff turnover rates remain less than 5%. - 2.
 Annual return rates for preferred seasonal employees increase each year. - 3.
-By January 2013, a formal employee performance evaluation program in place. - 4.
-By January 2013, all employees receive a formal annual performance evaluation within 30 days of their employment anniversary date. - 5.
-By January 2013, all job descriptions have been updated and approved. - 6.
-By July 2013, every job function has at least two employees who are sufficiently trained and capable of performing the duties and critical tasks associated with the function. - 7.
-By July 2013, there is a formal development and training plan for all employees. - 8.
-By July 2013, all Directors/Managers have a succession plan.
+Develop a formal employee performance evaluation program. - 4.
+All employees receive a formal annual performance evaluation within 30 days of their employment anniversary date. - 5.
+All job descriptions have been updated and approved. - 6.
+Every job function has at least two employees who are sufficiently trained and capable of performing the duties and critical tasks associated with the function. - 7.
+Formalize a development and training plan for all employees. - 8.
+All Directors/Managers have a succession plan.